aws-solutions/qnabot-on-aws/README.md

 Refer to [Getting Started](#getting-started) to launch your own QnABot, or [Automated Deployment](https://docs.aws.amazon.com/solutions/latest/aws-qnabot/automated-deployment.html) for detailed implementation instructions.

+The 5.1.0 release of QnABot provides support for a new mechanism where a Question can set a Lex session attribute.

+In prior versions, the use of handlebars in an answer could set a session attribute.
+For example, the following

+"{{setSessionAttr ‘attributeName' ‘attributeValue’}}""

+will set the an attribute called “attributeName” to the value “attributeValue”.
+The drawback in this approach is that the attribute value could not itself contain nested handle bars.

+In 5.1.0, a Question can now define a set of name/value pairs to set as session attributes when the answer is returned.
+You’ll see a new field to set a name/value pair plus an “Add” button to define additional name/value pairs and a button to delete a name/value pair.
+The Value field can contain handlebar statements as well.

+The attribute name can be a simple name like “myAttribute” or a complex name like “myAttribute.subAttribute”.
+Using the dot notation an attribute several levels deep can be set.
+Note that one can overwrite reserved session attribute names.
+Avoid using “appContext” or “qnabotcontext” as attribute names.
+Setting these may have adverse effects on the system.

+Note, the handlebar syntax still works just as it did before.
+The question configuration just has a new option.

 ## Architecture Overview
 ![Architecture](docs/architecture.png)